Global Kato smoothing and Strichartz estimates for higher-order Schr\"odinger operators with rough decay potentials: Introduction

-which is weaker than the estimate \eqref{eq1.4} since $C(T,R)$ depends on $T$.
-On the global-in-time smoothing estimates with potentials, the situations are more subtle than local-in-time smoothing estimate \eqref{eq1.5}, and specially depend on the time and space global behaviors of the solution $e^{itH}\psi_0$ and the spectral properties of $H$ at threshold (i.e. the critical points of the symbol $P(\xi)$).
-For $H=-\Delta+V$ (i.e. $m=1$) with the same conditions as Theorem \ref{Kato-smoothing}, Ben-Artzi and Klainerman \cite{Ben-Kla} have obtained the following (similar but not identical) global estimate
+For global-in-time smoothing estimates with potentials, the situation is more delicate than in the local-in-time case \eqref{eq1.5}, as it particularly depends on the global time and space behavior of the solution \( e^{itH}\psi_0 \) and the spectral properties of \( H \) at the threshold (i.e., the critical values of the symbol \( P(\xi) \)).
+For \( H = -\Delta + V \) (i.e., \( m = 1 \)) under the same conditions as in Theorem \ref{Kato-smoothing}, Ben-Artzi and Klainerman \cite{Ben-Kla} obtained the following (similar but not identical) global estimate: